ipfs/browser-design-guidelines/README.md

 #### Key design and user context questions and issues to be explored in the design phase

-- In order for P2P (ex.
-IPFS) to be used by the wider browser or Internet user base it needs to accomplish typical user tasks easier than they do now, for instance sharing photos
+- How might we design P2P (IPFS) to be used by the wider browser user base in terms of accomplishing a typical user tasks easier than they do now, for instance sharing photos?
-- Clearly communicating the benefits of using P2P technologies
+- How might we clearly communicate the benefits of using P2P technologies?
-- Setting context both for range of users and for use in quickly orienting people as to what they are doing
+- How might we set the context for a range of users in quickly orienting people as to what they are doing without overwhelming them or showing them the actual working of the protocol?
-- The user should know they are using P2P, but not overwhelmingly so
-- The enabling of and participating in a P2P scenario needs to be stepped through the first few times and then disappear into the background
+- How might we allow the user be enabled to participating in a P2P scenario by being stepped through the first few times?
-- The actual working of the protocol should not be apparent to the user
-- Identifying the set of visual components present, what they communicate and future work
+- How might we communicate to the users visually what is happening?
-- Which niche use cases can be explored
+- How might we explore niche use cases such as scientific and academic publishing?
-- Where context and location and culture is important in perceptions of privacy, participation and P2P
+- How might we better understand where context and location and culture is important in perceptions of privacy, participation and P2P?
- - P2P might be better use or explained with public folders like with Dropbox
+ - How might we explore design in which P2P is used or explained with public folders like with Dropbox?
-- Repository thinking with check-in and check-out
+- How might we think of a repository-type approach in thinking about distributed content stores?
-- Trust and verification of content ownership and security when connecting to other people’s computers and devices
+- How might we we ensure trust and verification of content ownership and security fo users when connecting to other people’s computers and devices?
- - Incentivised with some reward, some page will give you.
-Maybe you won’t have to see an ad because you’re helping the network?
- - Could have incentives if someone gave to you and you needed to pay them somehow.
-Like FileCoin you stored it and delivered it.
-You replied to a request and it needs to be recorded.
+ - How can we incentivise users with some reward in P2P, for instance a page giving the user no ads in return for participation?

 ## Design